Vinlock/twerker/README.md

 1. Always call `terminateWhenDone()` when you're done with a worker pool
 2. Use `unref()` when you want the program to exit naturally even if workers are still running
 3. Set resource limits if needed using the `resourceLimits` option

+## Limitations

+While Twerker attempts to support sibling functions and module imports, there are some limitations:

+1. Complex dependencies may not be fully serialized
+2. Some modules with special requirements might need manual handling
+3. Functions that rely on closure variables might not work as expected
+4. Modules with 'this' binding issues (like some crypto methods) receive special handling

 ## License